About Wiltshire Sheep

 The underside of the tail is bare skin.

-The ewes are good mothers.
+The ewes are excellent mothers.

 They are a free moving active sheep.